 For individuals displaying these signs and symptoms, an intervention may be necessary.
 An intervention is nothing more than a controlled discussion with an individual about potentially addictive behavior.
 In many cases, interventions are managed by professionals, but they need not be.
 The goal of an intervention is to discuss substance abuse in an open and supportive environment in order to encourage an individual to seek treatment.

-Drug Treatment Centers in New York offer three basic things.
+Drug treatment in New York offers three basic things.
 First, they provide medical detox.
-Medical detox is the management of dangerous, unpleasant, or life-threatening withdrawal symptoms by physicians and health care providers.
+Medical detox is the management of dangerous, unpleasant, or life-threatening withdrawal symptoms by physicians and healthcare providers.
 The goals of medical detox are to prevent life-threatening complications of withdrawal and to manage the severe cravings associated with withdrawal so as to prevent early relapse.

-The second type of treatment offered by New York Drug Rehab Centers is therapy.
+The second type of treatment offered by rehab is therapy.
 Therapy can take many forms including cognitive-behavioral therapy, music therapy, group therapy, and family counseling.
 The goals of therapy are to identify triggers for addictive behavior and to provide individuals with the means of avoiding or dealing with those triggers when they arise.

 The third thing offered is relapse prevention.
 Relapse prevention is the final stage of rehabilitation and lasts for an individual's lifetime.
 The goals of relapse prevention are to help former addicts identify the earliest stages of relapse and to equip them to deal with the signs and symptoms of potential relapse.
 Relapse prevention is the most important aspect of any treatment program.